 Once all my support boards were attached to the top I added glue so I could attach the bottom.

 I placed the bottom board on the support boards, making sure to have the finished side facing the top.
 Then I clamped it down and pre-drilled holes so I could attach the bottom to the supports with 2 inch wood screws.
 I put four screws into each support board.
-In the right photo I am attaching the metal base with 1/2 inch screws, and then I was done!!
+In the right photo I am attaching the metal base with 1/2 inch screws, and then I was done with the rustic industrial coffee table!!

 If you like the look, and don’t have a metal table base laying around, like most people won’t, you could use metal plumbing pipes like Gail did in her DIY Industrial Shelf post.